gucedac/Gene_Ontology_2nd_Level/README.md

 ## ISSUES AND REQUESTS

 If you experience any issues or would like to see support for an additional feature implemented in Gene_Ontology_2nd_Level, please file a request in the GitHub issue tracker or email it to the developer.
-Feel free to contact the developer with any further questions regarding this software.
-You can reach him at mail to: oseias.rf.junior@gmail.com.
+Feel free to contact the developers with any further questions regarding this software.
+You can reach them at the e-mails: gucedac@ime.usp.br or oseias.rf.junior@gmail.com.

 ---